pnnlhep/voms/README.md

 This collection of stuff implements a VOMS service (currently) supporting a single Virtual Organization.
 It assumes a working MySQL database with valid VOMS data in it is available at `voms-backend` on port 3306.

+Documentation for this version of VOMS is available at https://italiangrid.github.io/voms/documentation.html.
+The `voms-configure` command will be of interest to create and administer VOs.

 A way to create a database for a new VO is to create a new MySQL backend container with persistent storage, then add and import an existing dump in the container.
 The alternative is to make a new empty database and issue voms-configure commands from a VOMS server container manually.

 The `voms-configure` script that is in the configmap is careful to set up the VOMS server config while *not* disturbing the existing data in the MySQL database.
 This theoretically allows redeployment and maybe multiple front-end instances, but that has *not* been tested.